ovh/docs/pages/cloud/private-cloud/service-migration-vdc/guide.en-gb.md

 <a name="privategw"></a>
 #### Step 6.4 Reconfigure the Private Gateway (if relevant)

-To "move" Private Gateway to destination vDC, you must first disable it by following the steps in: [Désactiver la private gateway](/pages/cloud/private-cloud/private_gateway#enable-the-private-gateway)
+To "move" Private Gateway to destination vDC, you must first disable it by following the steps in [Disable the private gateway](/pages/cloud/private-cloud/private_gateway#disablegw)

 > [!warning]
 >
-> If you have enable a compliancy or a security level that require the use of the Private Gateway, you alone are responsible for reactivating it (launch enabling)
+> If you have enabled a compliancy or a security level that require the use of the Private Gateway, you alone are responsible for reactivating it (launch enabling).
 >

-Then enable it again by following the steps in [Enable private gateway](/pages/cloud/private-cloud/private_gateway#enable-private-gateway) by choosing the datacentreId of the new vDC
+Then enable it again by following the steps in [Enable the private gateway](/pages/cloud/private-cloud/private_gateway#enablegw) and choose the datacentreId of the new vDC.

 <a name="hostmm"></a>
 #### Step 6.5 Put hosts in maintenance mode